 This is the official channel for announcements and news about St1 Otaniemi geothermal project so you will always find the latest news here.
 To find more news about the project go to St1 Company & Press Releases.

-Under the information boxes, you 'll find the recording of the public event organised before the start of the stimulation stage (Finnish).
-At this page, you'll find also Frequently Asked Questions/Answers.
 If you have any questions or would like to give feedback, there is a feedback form at the bottom of the page.

 Have a look how a geothermal heat plant is constructed!